benjaminkott/bootstrap_package/README.rst

 Bootstrap Package delivers a fully configured frontend theme for TYPO3, based on the Bootstrap CSS Framework.

-The goal of this package is to give an advanced example of how modern templating in TYPO3 CMS can be handled nicely without depending on third party extensions.
+The goal of this package is also to give an advanced example of how modern templating in TYPO3 CMS can be handled nicely without depending on third party extensions.
 Bootstrap Package comes with a fully configurable Frontend via TypoScript.
 This includes the TypoScript Constant Editor.